atbcb/ICTTestingBaseline/docs/glossary.md

 : an [image](#image) that is pure decoration or is used only for visual formatting

 ICT Testing Baseline Portfolio
-: tbd
+: a suite of Testing Baselines that identify all requirements for Section 508 conformance testing of [ICT](#ict)

 ICT Baseline Test Cases
-: tbd
+: Code examples that pass, fail, or are inapplicable for each Baseline Test

-* Changes in presented content: driven and automatic
+Changes in presented content: driven and automatic
+: updates made to content that are within a page, i.e., a new page is not loaded.

-* Change of state
+Change of state
+: update to an element's state property.
+Examples include checked/unchecked, expanded/collapsed.

-* Equivalent description
+Equivalent description
+: a text alternative that provides the same information conveyed by non-text content

 Form components
-: (examples given in [TC10-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-001-fail.html), [-008-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-008-dna.html), and [-009-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-009-dna.html))
+: any interactive control that functions to accept user data : includes, but not limited to, `<input>`, `<select>`, `<textarea>`, `<button>`, `<fieldset>`, `<legend>`, `<option>`, `<optgroup>`.

 Form component instructions and cues
-: (examples given in [TC10-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-001-fail.html), [-008-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-008-dna.html), and [-009-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-009-dna.html))
+: guide a user to complete a form component

 <a id="image">Image</a>
 : non-text content available in file formats that include JPEG, GIF, TIFF, and SVG.
-:([TC06-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC06-001-fail.html) and [TC06-002-pass](https://section508coordinators.github.io/BaselineTestPages/testcases/TC06-002-pass.html) have a list of examples)

-Information and Communication Technology (ICT)
+<a id="ict">Information and Communication Technology (ICT)</a>
 : Information technology and other equipment, systems, technologies, or processes, for which the principal function is the creation, manipulation, storage, display, receipt, or transmission of electronic data and information, as well as any associated content.
 Examples of ICT include, but are not limited to: computers and peripheral equipment; information kiosks and transaction machines; telecommunications equipment; customer premises equipment; multifunction office machines; software; applications; Web sites; videos; and, electronic documents. (*Update link!* Source [Section 508 Definitions](https://beta.access-board.gov/ict/ch1e/#E103-Definitions))

-Meaningful image
-: an [image](#image) that conveys information

 Input element
-: a form that
+: an interactive control that functions to accept data from the user.
+: Examples of `<input>` types include button, date, password, radio, checkbox.

 Label
 : Text, or a component with a text alternative, that is presented to a user to identify content.
 A label is presented to all users, whereas a name may be hidden and only exposed by assistive technology.
 In many cases, the name and the label are the same. (*Update link!* Source [Section 508 Definitions](https://beta.access-board.gov/ict/ch1e/#E103-Definitions))

+Meaningful image
+: an [image](#image) that conveys information

 Name
 : Text by which software can identify a component to the user.
 A name may be hidden and only exposed by assistive technology, whereas a label is presented to all users.
 In many cases, the label and the name are the same.
 Name is unrelated to the name attribute in HTML. (*Update link!* Source [Section 508 Definitions](https://beta.access-board.gov/ict/ch1e/#E103-Definitions))